mehuljogi-tricore/First-Git/README.md

 # First-Git Mehul Jogi
-Thi is my second line
+This is my second line